Roofing

 Gambrel Roof

-Similar to a gabled roof, a gambrel roof has two slopes on each side, with a shallower slope above each one.
-Gambrel roofs are also known as “barn roofs”
+Like a gabled roof, a gambrel roof has two slopes on each side, with a shallower slope above each one.
+Gambrel roofs are also known as “barn roofs”.

 Pros:

-- Additional space in attic or on top floor
+• Additional space in the attic or on the top floor

 Cons: